jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 Each cell has one of the following types:

  - a documentation cell, containing text content plus a label identifying the format (Markdown etc.)
- - an code cell, containing a code block
  - a reference to an execution record, consisting of (1) the index of the layer 2 document that contains the record and (2) the sequence index of the record inside the layer 2 document
+ - a code cell, containing a code block
+ - a stale output cell, containing output from a prior execution for which no log is available

 Code cells are for code that has never been executed.
 Executed code blocks can be retrieved through the execution record from layer 2.

-### File formats
+### File format

 ### Implementation